 In preparation, you can expect discussions around the following topics:

 Product strategy – Understand Google’s competitive landscape and discuss the vision for Google, the mobile market, the ad market, the internet, and technology in general.
-Discuss long term product roadmaps & strategies to increase market share.
+Discuss long-term product roadmaps & strategies to increase market share.

-Trends – An awareness of the technical trends which are gathering momentum will be a useful tool in your interview arsenal.
+Trends – An awareness of the technology trends which are gathering momentum will be a useful tool in your interview arsenal.
 You may be asked which emerging trend is the most interesting to you, and if you’re not asked directly, you can pepper answers to other questions with your knowledge.

-Analytical – May be a market analysis, problem solving or brain teaser question, eg. How would you store all the phone calls in the world?
+Analytical – Maybe a market analysis, problem-solving or brain teaser question, eg. How would you store all the phone calls in the world?
 Most important is attention to detail and communication of how you’d break the problem into smaller nuggets to reach an overall solution.

 Technical – You could be asked architecture/design (eg multi-tiered web apps, data storage in databases) or conceptual questions (eg internet technologies and protocols).
 Possibly even an algorithm/coding question or two.

 Google interview question examples: